 Oh what a feeling! (cue the “Flashdance” anthem.)

 I was titillated, energized, but also relieved that my meeting with him was over and I was no longer in his office.
-He was kind of just too much for me in my meager 23 years of life and my yet-to-be-fully-developed frontal lobe.
+He was just too much for me in my meager 23 years of life and my yet-to-be-fully-developed frontal lobe.